CADs Having Trouble with RBC/CBC Blood Testing

 Our observation of this change occurred about 16 years after the disease was first diagnosed.
 As with anything CAD related, this time line is probably all over the place from individual CAD, to CAD.
 It is very well possible many CADs will never get to this sensitivity level?

-The documentation we present below is not worded by us or another lay person.
+The documentation we present below is not worded by us, or by another lay person.
 Its not our opinion.

 It was written by a medical professional.
 The lab manager of a major hospital.
 When Marilyn could no longer have her RBC/CBC run using the “keep it warm” techniques.
-It was their solution for doing her RBC/CBC when she was admitted to the Emergency Room.
+It was their solution for doing her RBC/CBC when she was admitted to the Emergency Room and eventually ICU for a couple of weeks.

 In our personal case this was triggered when Marilyn’s blood continuously failed to result using the stage 2 “keep it warm” techniques, time after time.